-President Donald Trump’s newest National Security Advisor John Bolton, the Fox News analyst and former U.N. ambassador, brings a more militaristic voice to the administration’s foreign policy.
+President Donald Trump’s newest national security adviser brings a more militaristic voice to the administration’s foreign policy.

 Or as Trump himself put it once, Bolton is a “tough cookie.”

-Bolton worked in the past three Republican administrations going back to Reagan and has been talking with Trump about working in the administration since the 2016 election.
-But Bolton is a divisive figure even among Republicans, some of whom like former Secretary of State Condoleezza Rice quietly lobbied against him during the presidential transition.
-A former Republican assistant secretary of state Carl Ford Jr. who worked with Bolton in the Bush administration testified to the Senate in 2005 that Bolton was a “kiss-up, kick-down sort of guy” who “abuses his authority with little people."
+Bolton worked in the past three Republican administrations going back to Reagan and has been talking with Trump about working in his administration since the 2016 election.
+But Bolton is a divisive figure even among Republicans, some of whom quietly lobbied against him during the presidential transition, including former Secretary of State Condoleezza Rice.
+Former Republican assistant secretary of state Carl Ford Jr., who worked with Bolton in the Bush administration, testified to the Senate in 2005 that Bolton was a “kiss-up, kick-down sort of guy” who “abuses his authority with little people."

 “He’s a bomb thrower,” Ailes said of Bolton.
 “And a strange little fucker.
 But you need him.”

 Here’s what else you need to know about the newest national security adviser.

 Bolton was an Iraq War booster and still thinks it was the right decision.